 In the afternoon take a stroll around the valley floor, soak up the relaxing atmosphere and let the pace drop.
 An excellent dinner is included and the staff are friendly and helpful.

-Waterberg Stay / Waterberg Wilderness Lodge, Waterberg Plateau
+Waterberg Stay – Waterberg Wilderness Lodge, Waterberg Plateau

-Travel / 4 hour, 45 minute drive from Halali Lodge to Waterberg Plateau Lodge
+Travel – 4-hour, 45-minute drive from Halali Lodge to Waterberg Plateau Lodge

-DAY 13 / LEARNING ABOUT BIG CAT CONSERVATION IN OKONJIMA
+DAY 13 / OKONJIMA

 Join the early morning guided walk on the Waterberg plateau.
 It can be tough to spot animals but the guides are knowledgeable about the flora and fauna in the area.
 During the 2 hour, 30-minute stroll you ascend the plateau, learn about droppings, play a few games and are rewarded with sweeping views over the Kalahari.